About the Journal

 Peer Review Process

-Critical Gambling Studies uses a double-blind peer-review process, with an option for reviewers to identify themselves to the author and readers after all editorial decisions are finalized.
+Critical Gambling Studies uses a double-anonymous peer-review process, with an option for reviewers to identify themselves to the author and readers after all editorial decisions are finalized.
 Manuscripts are first reviewed by an editor who has no conflicts of interest with the article authors to ensure that they meet the submission guidelines and scope of the journal.
-Manuscripts that pass the internal review are subsequently sent out for assessment to two external reviewers, who evaluate the manuscript based on the following eight criteria: research, methodology, argument, use of evidence, theoretical frameworks, quality of writing, originality, and organization & structure.
+Manuscripts that pass the internal review are subsequently sent out for assessment to two external reviewers, who evaluate the manuscript based on the following eight criteria: research, methodology, argument, use of evidence, theoretical frameworks, quality of writing, originality, and organization and structure.

 Reviewers are provided with an evaluation rubric for the eight criteria, which guides how provide feedback and make a final publication recommendation based on rubric scores.
 The full rubric is available on the Submissions page.